Srihithavuppula/CineMatch/README.md

 To run the full project, clone the repository and switch between branches:

-git checkout main     # for frontend git checkout master   # for backend
+-git checkout main     # for frontend
+-git checkout master   # for backend

 ## Features
 - User authentication using JWT